WHO AM I AND WHY DID I WRITE THESE BOOKS?

 After the practice novel I took on a subject I have considerable passion for, and that is the Native American.
 This was the beginning of Baggattaway (the word is Algonquin for “bumping hips” or what we call lacrosse).
 Thanks to a chance meeting with a bronze sculptor whose work is featured on the cover, I got the big idea for my first novel.
 I did extensive research on the history of the French and Indian War, especially as it affected the native tribes of the Upper Peninsula of Michigan.
 I traveled to Chippewa country and interviewed tribal historians, walked the reservations and hiked the countryside that plays such a central role in the story.
 Baggattaway combines war, history, sport, love and death with a narrative twist that has been well received.

 Within 18 months of publishing Baggattaway, I began to work on a story idea that came out of a real-life conversation with dear friends.
 This story would become Finch In A Funnel, a story of destination and its costs.
 At its heart, it is a Romantic story–the main character abandoning not only his home culture, but also his wife and best friends in pursuit of elusive and Romantic goals, and, also, his dead daughter.
-The story is narrated by the Sahara Desert, and, yes, my younger son and I traveled to Morocco and out into the desert in 2010 just to ensure that this most amazing feature of Planet Earth had a voice, and, oh, yes it did, an ancient, omniscient voice!
-So it is the desert who narrates this story of four American travelers, two middle-aged couples, bound to participate in one another’s carefully chosen itineraries and to watch as friends purge demons and realize ambitions in their travel.
+So it is the Sahara who narrates this story of four American travelers, two middle-aged couples, bound to participate in one another’s carefully chosen itineraries and to watch as friends purge demons and realize ambitions.
 One of the interesting challenges I faced while writing Finch In A Funnel was the Arab Spring.
 The event, cataclysmic in the Arab world, was quite important to shaping the ending I chose for the story.

 Right, the bio.
 Born February 19, 1952 in Glens Falls, New York.
 Oldest of eight kids.
 Graduated SUNY Binghamton 1973, German major.
 Lettered in wrestling.
 Traveled to Austria in my junior year.
 (Both wrestling and the junior year abroad figure into one or more of the dreams in Raw Footage.
 Also, one of the dreams is written in German.)
 Traveled the rich world on a corporate expense account for 21 years before settling into teaching…and writing…and traveling the rest of the world on my own dime.